ua-datalab/ua-datalab.github.io/docs/events.md

 ***
 -->

-## Events on the  week of March 24th, 2025 :mage: :four_leaf_clover:
+## Events on the  week of March 24th, 2025

 :calendar: _**Event the Weekend Mar 22-23, 2025**_